Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Review: Quick Expert Summary

 Eyezy isn’t a traditional parental control tool.
 It’s a surveillance/spying tool that lets you monitor everything your kid does on their Android or iOS device.
 With this in mind, Eyezy lacks many features that dedicated parental control tools like Qustodio include — such as screen time scheduling and app usage monitoring.
-Eyezy also lacks any monitoring for Windows and Mac devices.
+Eyezy also lacks any monitoring for Windows and Mac devices (except for browsing history and bookmarks via a Google Chrome extension on desktop).

 Eyezy includes: